jennyrud01/bird-bot-project/README.md

 The HAT and its on-board microcontroller allow independently drive the two servos (pan and tilt).
 The module pans and tilts through 180 degrees in each axis.

+# Object Detection and Classification

+## SSD MobileNetV3 Model

+MobileNetV3 pretrained on Common Objects in Context (COCO) dataset and converted to TensorFlow Lite (see rpi-deep-pantilt repo).